radekBednarik/elections2021/README.md

 Fetches data from the Czech Statistical Office Open data server, parses them and outputs them into the console.

-API calls are disk-cached for 5 minutes.
-Shell content "reload" is set for 5 minutes as well.
+API calls are disk-cached for 1 minute.
+Shell content "reload" is set for 1 minute as well.

 ## Dependencies